samjaninf/stelace/README.md

     sudo n [version]

-> Recommended version: Node 8
+> Recommended version: Node 8.9.x LTS

 To list all possible versions of Node: